source-academy/general/instructor/github/README.md

 ![Text and Learner View](https://user-images.githubusercontent.com/47176493/122369178-8c3d4d00-cf90-11eb-9022-efcdcc1d4b1c.png)

-### Editing assessment briefing and task descriptions
+### Editing assessment briefing and task description
 1. Click on the text to open a markdown editor
 2. Edit the text as necessary.
 3. Clicking away from the editor will cause the text to render.